zydou/arti/doc/dev/rpc-book/src/rpc-connect-sketch.md

 ## Security concerns

-RPC connect strings can contain instructions to read and write files, and possibly, in the future, perform other security-relevant actions.
+RPC connect points can contain instructions to read and write files, and possibly, in the future, perform other security-relevant actions.
-RPC connect strings (and paths to them) should be handled the same way as other critical configuration.
+RPC connect points (and paths to them) should be handled the same way as other critical configuration.

-> For example, a future connect string variant might
+> For example, a future connect point variant might
 > specify a *program to execute*.

-RPC connect strings, and connect string paths,
+RPC connect points, and paths to connect files,
 MUST ONLY be obtained from trusted sources
 (such as environment variables, and trustworthy parts of the filesystem).

-Arti RPC connect strings from untrusted sources MUST NOT be used (neither by RPC clients, nor by the Arti RPC server).
+Arti RPC connect points from untrusted sources MUST NOT be used (neither by RPC clients, nor by the Arti RPC server).
-A client application MUST NOT allow software that it does not trust completely to supply RPC connect strings.
+A client application MUST NOT allow software that it does not trust completely to supply RPC connect points.

 > For example, an Android app providing Tor services
-> MUST NOT provide RPC connect strings to other apps,
+> MUST NOT provide RPC connect points to other apps,
 > since (per the Android security model)
 > those other apps MUST NOT completely trust the Tor provider app.
 >
-> Allowing the Tor servce to supply the connect string,
+> Allowing the Tor servce to supply the connect point
 > might allow the Tor service to completely take over the client app.
 > While the Tor service can inevitably, by its nature,
 > subvert client apps' use of Tor,